-Russell, a Whig, was the representative for Ohio's 7th congressional district from 1841 to 1843.
+Russell was the representative for Ohio’s 7th congressional district and was a Whig.
+He served from 1841 to 1843.

 From Dec 1827 to Mar 1843, Russell missed 90 of 1,941 roll call votes, which is 4.6%.
 This is better than the median of 26.0% among the lifetime records of representatives serving in Mar 1843.
 The chart below reports missed votes over time.

 |Dec 1829-May 1830||184||5||2.7%||0th|